rbtnx/thingset/Readme.md

-## Store CAN data from solar box into db
+## Send and receive message via ThingSet protocol over CAN

 ### Create CAN socket
 ``` shell